Find Nursing & Retirement Homes in Alabama

 Search 228 nursing homes, retirement homes and skilled nursing facilities

 There are 228 licensed nursing homes in Alabama for 2019.
-From this page you can locate a retirement facility or nursing home near you in Alabama and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
-For older adults in Alabama who need 24/7 nursing care services or need a retirement home, locate the right facility in Alabama by searching or browsing our listings.
+From this page you can locate a retirement facility or nursing home near you in Alabama and get help with skilled nursing as well as short-term rehabilitation or general daily help.
+For older adults in Alabama who need 24/7 nursing care services or need a retirement facility, locate the right facility in Alabama by searching or browsing our listings.

 Alabama is full of southern charm and there is also so much history in this state.
 In addition, this state has a huge population of senior citizens.
 Many of the cities offer Alabama nursing homes.
 With the picturesque views, affordable healthcare, and lower cost of living, there is no wonder why this state is a popular destination for retirement homes, skilled nursing facilities, and nursing homes.